TheDingodile/Robotics/_posts/2024-05-26-Weighing-My-Options.markdown

 <div id="DualNet" style="text-align: center;">
     <img src="DualNet2_new.png" alt="baseline" width="300">
     <p style="font-style: italic; font-size: 0.8em;">Approach 2: Dual-network performance.
-Left plot shows mean reward, which can be used as a relative measure of performance.
-Right plot shows how many sub-tasks the policy completes on average.
-We see the performance is better than that of the baseline model (even though it is training for fewer time-steps).</p>
+Plot shows how many sub-tasks the policy completes on average.
+We see the performance is better than that of the baseline model (even though it is given  fewer time-steps to train).</p>
 </div>

 On this plot we see that the subtask completion grows faster than that of the baseline.

 <!-- However, at the same time, the mean reward is much lower.
 The reasoning for this low mean reward is because the reward functions are different, so the mean reward is not directly comparable, and thus the subtask completion is a better measure of performance. -->